jourdancatarina3/cs126-first-long-exam/number3/README.md

    - Mouse clicks on the navigation buttons
    - Keyboard (Tab to focus on buttons, Enter to activate)
    - Screen reader (will announce the current step)
+4. Toggle between light and dark mode using the theme button in the top-right corner.

 ## Technical Implementation

 - Uses CSS `:target` selector to show the targeted step and hide others
 - Implements a carousel-like navigation pattern using only CSS
 - Leverages CSS visibility and display properties for accessibility
-- All functionality is achieved without JavaScript
+- Uses CSS variables for theming and color management
+- Implements dark mode with localStorage for preference persistence
+- Respects the user's system preference for color scheme
-- Images are sourced from Unsplash and optimized for web display
+- All images are sourced from Unsplash and optimized for web display

 ## Image Credits